Elementals Collection: Chapter Two - Water

 Sterling silver, aquamarine, clear quartz and Australian opal Enna necklace from Michelle Pajak-Reynolds’s Elementals Water Collection.

-• Grandidierite – Promotes harmony, tranquility, and emotional balance
+Grandidierite brings harmony, tranquility, and emotional balance.

 Michelle Pajak-Reynolds